 In April 2015, the District entered into an Installment Sale Agreement with Municipal Finance Corporation for \$7,000,000 for the purpose of financing the Main Gate Safety Improvement Project and other storm drain, sewer and water infrastructure improvements, collectively referred to as the 2015 Project.
-Interest accrues at 3.45% per year.
-Combined interest and principal payments total \$487,422 due April 7 and October 7 of each year through April 7, 2035.
-For the year ended June 30, 2020, the District paid \$284,412 in principal, and \$203,010 in interest.
+Interest accrued at 3.45% per year.
+Combined interest and principal payments totaled \$487,422 due April 7 and October 7 of each year through April 7, 2035.